dalathegreat/Nissan-LEAF-Battery-Upgrade/README.md

 So you are looking to upgrade the battery in your LEAF?
 You've come to the right place for information and software/hardware required.
 Take some time to familiarize with the content.

 ## Read this first

+> [!IMPORTANT]
+> The info here applies to OEM Nissan battery packs.
+The software/guides do NOT support changing cells inside the battery pack (commonly known as Chinese CATL upgrade / bruteforce cellswap).
+If you have the latter, look elsewhere, the info here is not for you.

 Start by reading all the terminology and info about what a battery upgrade, direct upgrade, paring, CAN-bridges etc. is by following this link to the wiki: https://github.com/dalathegreat/Nissan-LEAF-Battery-Upgrade/wiki

 ## Getting the hardware